Security officials, protesters clash during Pakistan strike

 Those convicted of infringements face prison terms of up to a year, and an unspecified fine.

-"Let me make clear that those who continue the strike will be treated as enemies of PIA and Pakistan and they will end up losing their jobs," the Daily Times newspaper quoted Information Minister Pervaiz Rashid as saying on Monday.
-(Additional reporting by Asad Hashim and Krista Mahr in Islamabad; Writing by Krista Mahr; Editing by Clarence Fernandez)
+(Additional reporting by Asad Hashim and Krista Mahr in Islamabad; Writing by Krista Mahr; Editing by Clarence Fernandez and Katharine Houreld)